-Michael and Meredith excitedly welcomed their first child, a baby boy, at Paoli Memorial Hospital in Pennsylvania in January, 2005.
+Michael and Meredith excitedly welcomed their first child, a baby boy, at Paoli Memorial Hospital in Pennsylvania.
 However, tiny Luke began showing signs of distress almost immediately.

 “He had to stay in the warming bed because he could not maintain his body temperature,” remembers Meredith.
 “When I was finally allowed to nurse him, he kept gasping for breath.
 Our nurse also noticed that his little fingers and toes had turned blue.”

 Luke was taken immediately to the nursery where tests showed that he was getting only 20 percent of the oxygen he needed.
-An emergency call was placed to Paul Anisman, MD, of the Nemours Cardiac Center at Nemours/Alfred I. duPont Hospital for Children, who examined Luke and talked to his worried parents.
+An emergency call was placed to Paul Anisman, MD, of the Nemours Cardiac Center at Nemours Children’s Hospital, Delaware, who examined Luke and talked to his worried parents.

 “When he began drawing a diagram of a heart for us, I began to realize that our baby was really in trouble,” says Michael.